 Chat with Keith Law

 Welcome to SportsNation!
-On Thursday, MLB Insider Keith Law will be here to take your questions on anything baseball related.
+On Wednesday, MLB Insider and draft guru Keith Law will be here to take your questions on the MLB draft, which takes place Tuesday and Wednesday.

 Law is the senior baseball analyst for Scouts Inc. Before joining ESPN, Law served as special assistant to the general manager of the Toronto Blue Jays and was a writer for Baseball Prospectus.